Marirow/Strawberi-CSS/README.md

 ### 🍓 Core Module
 - Required.
 - Creates the 🍓 Button(s), allowing the other modules to use them.
-- The 🍓 Button sits at the bottom of the screen, taking up one tenth of the viewport.
-- Clicking on it presses whatever link or input that the Button is tied to.
+- Can be modified to change the style, size, and position of the 🍓 Button.

 ### 🍓 Dialog Module
-- Allows the user to close "dialog" prompts without moving the mouse, akin to hitting Enter on the keyboard interface.
+- Allows the user to quickly close "dialog" prompts, like pressing Enter on the keyboard.
 - Makes the other modules faster and easier to use.
 - Only affects "yes" prompts, not "cancel" prompts.